Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/NoC_DDRMC/Intro_Design_Flow/Module_03_Isochronous_class_with_streaming_traffic/README.md

 * AXIS Bandwidth: **4800**
 * AXIS No. of Packets: **25**
 5. Click **OK** to dismiss the configuration dialog box.
-6. The `axis_data_fifo` instance serves as the stream receiver.
+6. The `axis_data_fifo` instance will serve as the stream receiver.
 To configure this, double click the instance and make the following selection:
 * FIFO depth: **8192**
 7. Click **OK** to dismiss the configuration dialog box.